anthonyfletcher/mrwalkman-colours/README.md

 This is only compatible with MrWalkman firmware and only tested on an NW-A55.
 While there are safeguards to prevent damaging anything it is recommended to backup your device before using @unknown321's tool: https://github.com/unknown321/wbrt

+Installer build using @unknown321's nw-installer: https://github.com/unknown321/nw-installer

-Thank you to @unknown321 to answered questions I had to achieve this.
+Thank you to @unknown321 for answering questions I had and for creating a bunch of amazing tools and useful documentation.